habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 ## Guide

 Surf to the Wakame-vdc gui and log in.
 By default the GUI runs on port 9000.
 Its ip address will be the one of whatever machine has installed the **wakame-vdc-webui-vmapp-config** package.
-If you have followed either of the guides mentioned in prerequisites, you can log in user username `demo` and password `demo`.
+If you have followed either of the guides mentioned in prerequisites, you can log in using username `demo` and password `demo`.

 [[basics_images/01_login.png]]